You’re eager to purchase your first house but realise that your income exceeds the HDB BTO income ceiling. What other choices do you have?

 Let’s say we have a Mr and Mrs Tan in their early 30s who are about to get married.
 They’re both earning a comfortable sum of $7,500 a month, which puts their combined monthly household income at $15,000.
 Based on their income, the Tans may have set a budget of $700,000 for their future home.

-This puts them in a difficult position because they are not quite wealthy enough to spend millions on a condo or landed property, but are not eligible to buy HDB apartments directly from HDB (i.e. new flats from the BTO and Sale of Balance Flats exercises).
+This puts them in a difficult position because they are not quite wealthy enough to spend millions on a condo or landed property, but are not eligible to buy HDB flats directly from HDB (e.g. new flats from upcoming BTO and Sale of Balance Flats (SBF) exercises).

-With HDB resale flat prices at a record high and private property prices continuing to climb, the question remains: which is more bang for the buck?
+With HDB resale flat prices at a record high and interest rates for bank loans (i.e. the only loans private property buyers can use to find their homes) continuing to peak, the question remains: which property purchase now is more bang for your buck?
 If you’re in the same boat as the Tans, this guide will compare the pros and cons of each option to help you decide which type of housing to go for given your ‘sandwich class’ earning power.

 What Is the Current BTO Income Ceiling?